A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 And so clad as hermits their ease to have.

-I found there friars of all the four orders,
+I found there friars of all the four

 Preaching to the people for profit to themselves,